parthlakhalani/AFCEH_Project_Report/README.md

 Detected vulnerabilities in software versions and operating systems.
 Conclusion
 The project demonstrates a methodical approach to identifying potential entry points and security weaknesses in a network, emphasizing the importance of ethical hacking in securing IT infrastructure.

-If you'd like, I can refine this information into a formal summary for professional purposes or prepare a presentation outline based on the report.
-Let me know how you'd like to proceed!